Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Some WWE Superstars can't help but stir the pot – even in retirement!

-The WWE Universe hasn't seen The Deadman compete since he successfully defeated AJ Styles at WrestleMania three years ago in the infamous Boneyard Match – a never-before-seen bout that blended sports entertainment and action usually reserved for Hollywood movies.
+The WWE Universe hasn't seen The Deadman compete in a full match since he successfully defeated AJ Styles at WrestleMania in the infamous Boneyard Match – a never-before-seen bout that blended sports entertainment and action usually reserved for Hollywood movies.
 It was a fitting cap to the illustrious career of The Undertaker, whose WWE run will forever be unmatched.
 However, it seems you can take The Undertaker out of pro wrestling, but you can't take pro wrestling out of The Undertaker.

 Two Current WWE Champions Have Caught the Eye of The Undertaker

 Although he has confirmed time and time again that he is officially retired from WWE, the Superstar admitted in a recent interview with The Independent that he had the itch to return to the ring lately, although he acknowledges his body won't allow that to happen.
 Interestingly enough, The Undertaker didn't shy away from calling out two current WWE world champions as men he would gladly step in the ring against if his health allowed him to.

 "I would love to be healthy enough to have a match now with Roman Reigns," Undertaker revealed.
 "When we worked at [WrestleMania 33], I was on my last legs.
 And he wasn't nearly the performer that he is now.
 He's doing a phenomenal job.
 His character, talent, and everything have grown exponentially through this run.
 It's arguably one of the greatest runs ever.
 I like it because it's such an old-school move to have the title that long."